PlainsightAI/legacy-docs/sense-api.md

 [top](#routes-toc)
 ##### POST /v2/projects/:projectID/rules

+Creates a simple enter landmark rule with a push action.
 See [Rules](http://docs.sixgill.com/rules.html) docs for more information.

 ```json
 {